 The Beachfront Room with Pool is located absolutely beachfront on the ground floor of the only two-storey building at the Resort, and features its own private swimming pool and sunbathing area with direct access from its generously-sized terrace.
-The terrace is furnished with high quality rattan seating, offering the ideal spot to enjoy a magnificent view across the bay, and spectacular sunrises.
+The terrace is furnished with rattan seating and two sunloungers, offering the ideal spot to enjoy a magnificent view across the bay, and spectacular sunrises.
 The modern interior features a spacious living & sleeping area, furnished with a king-size bed, wardrobes and a dressing table, as well as a bay window with a built-in daybed, which is perfect for reading and relaxing, or can serve as a bed for a child (at extra cost).
 Distinguished with a view of the sea, the semi-open-air bathroom is bordered by indigenous white stone walls for privacy, and is fitted with an overhead rainshower with a handheld option.
-Room Size: 50 m2,

 During your stay with us, you should take advantage of the well-known dive schools (PADI certified) in the immediate vicinity of our Resort, offering scuba diving courses and trips to marvellous coral reefs and fascinating underwater places.
 Many of the dive schools offer multilingual service and are just a few minutes away by boat or car.